International Cricket Council: Rankings

-Awards
+Awards and recognition

-The ICC has instituted the ICC Awards to recognize and honor the best international cricket players of the previous 12 months.
+The ICC Development Awards were established in 2002 to celebrate the world-leading initiatives and innovative programmes delivered by ICC Members to grow the game around the globe.
+The ICC instituted the annual ICC Awards in 2004 to recognize and honor the best international cricket players of the previous 12 months.
 The inaugural ICC Awards ceremony was held on 7 September 2004, in London.
-In 2020, ICC announced a special one-off event, the ICC Awards of the Decade to honour the best performers and performances in the previous 10 years.
+In 2020, ICC announced a special one-off event, the ICC Awards of the Decade, to honour the best performers and performances in the previous 10 years.